 How to prevent this from happening again

 - Carry out regular cleaning and maintenance.
 By regularly cleaning your roller doors, you will avoid the chances of external debris getting stuck in the custom roller doors rails and or in any of its important components.
 While cleaning, avoid pouring any water on the delicate parts of the garage roller doors like the motor and the sensors.
-You should also lubricate the moving parts of the shutters to reduce friction between the moving parts, which you can read about in some of our other blog posts.
+You should also lubricate the moving parts of the metal shutters to reduce friction between the moving parts, which you can read about in some of our other blog posts.

-- Open the shutters gently.
+- Open the roller shutters gently.
 If you have the ability to manually operate the rusty roller door temporarily, always open and close them gently to avoid any chances of damage.
-If the shutters are electrical, tell your technician to reduce the speed of the motors as a way of slowing down the movement of the shutters.
+If the shutters are electrical, tell your technician to reduce the speed of the motors as a way of slowing down the movement of the roller door shutters.

 Either way, Melbourne Garage Door are here to help.
 Providing you with some quick hints and tricks like this to help you or call us and we can come out to sort it out for you.